Contradicting FBI view, Clinton’s leaked speeches portray her as computer savvy

 One of those documents quotes Clinton’s senior aide, Cheryl Mills, telling the FBI that on taking the State post in January 2009, “Clinton was not computer savvy and thus was not accustomed to using a computer, so efforts were made to try to figure out a system that would allow Clinton to operate as she did before (the State Department).”
 The document said Clinton did not even have a computer in her seventh-floor State Department office.

-At a congressional hearing July 7 days after the FBI announced it would not seek prosecution of Clinton for sending and receiving classified email on the private system, James Comey, the FBI’s director, portrayed Clinton as less-than-sophisticated about classification levels of federal cables that she handled on her computer.
+At a congressional hearing July 7, two days after the FBI announced it would not seek prosecution of Clinton for sending and receiving classified email on the private system, James Comey, the FBI’s director, portrayed Clinton as less-than-sophisticated about classification levels of federal cables that she handled on her computer.

 In one exchange with Rep. Ron DeSantis, a Florida Republican, Comey demurred when presented with a description of Clinton as sophisticated in her knowledge of classified information.